-For 2017 U.S. Fish & Wildlife Service offers regularly scheduled Low Tide Interpretive Walks during the months of May, June,July and August.
+For 2018 U.S. Fish & Wildlife Service will once again offer regularly scheduled Low Tide Interpretive Walks during the months of May, June,July and August.
 You can walk among the rocks on Bandon Beach at Coquille Point or in Charleston at Simpson Reef near Sunset Bay.
-Click on the following link to see the scheduled tidepool walks for this summer.
+Beginning in the month of May there will be links below with schedules of these Interpretive Walks.

 Best viewing times strongly depend on the tides.
 This determination is generally based on the tides being near -1.0 foot or lower after about 7 AM.
 Some organisms that are seen only a few hours per year are seen at these times.